firstflye/Technical-test/README.md

 # Technical-test
-list of python trial exercise
+list of python trial exercise from teach2give